WillLillis/subspy/README.md

 # SubSpy

-A faster `git status` when working in a repository with many submodules.
+A faster `git status` when working in repositories with many submodules.

 ### The Problem

-Running `git status` at the top level of a respository with many submodules can take minutes, a flow state-breaking pause!
+Running `git status` at the top level of a repository with many submodules can take minutes, a flow state-breaking pause!
-This problem is exacerbated on Windows, which is hindered by Windows Defender as wel as an inefficient [lstat implementation](https://git-scm.com/docs/git-update-index#_using_assume_unchanged_bit).
+This problem is exacerbated on Windows, which is hindered by Windows Defender as well as an inefficient [lstat implementation](https://git-scm.com/docs/git-update-index#_using_assume_unchanged_bit).

 There are a few potential workarounds you should try before using this tool, including

 - Running `git gc`
-- Set `ignore = dirty` for the relevant submodules in your `.gitmodules` file
+- Set `ignore = dirty` as needed in your `.gitmodules` file (Usually unacceptable for anything besides vendored dependencies)
 - Don't use submodules ;)

 ### The Solution

-SubSpy provides a solution to this issue by placing recursive filesystem watches on your `.git` folder, `.gitmodules` file, and all submodule directories.
-The status for all submodules is cached by an initial indexing operation, and updated any time a change is detected in one of these locations.
+SubSpy provides a solution to this issue by placing recursive filesystem watches on your repository's `.git` folder, `.gitmodules` file, and all submodule directories.
+The status for all submodules is cached by an initial indexing operation and updated any time a change is detected in one of these locations.

 ### Usage